Rebilly/api-definitions/WRITING-STYLE.md

 If the reader does not know exactly what a hard limit is or are how it works in Rebilly, they need to search the docs to find out, and then come back to API docs.
 This is frustrating for the reader.
-It's infuriating if they need to continually do this to understand an API.
+It is infuriating if they need to continually do this to understand an API.
 Over time, if the reader is persistent, they will learn these concepts themselves.
 This is a major hurdle for new users to overcome.
-Many readers may simply quit, or may label the docs as "bad" and not use them, or our product.
+Many readers may simply quit, or may label the docs as "bad" and not use them, or the product.

 ### Example which avoids knowledge bias